ozendelait/ipynbcompress/README.md

 ## Overview

+*Forked version: fixes for deprecated pypi packages, 2.7+, and jpeg support for transparent images*

 So you have included an image with `IPython.display.Image()` and the file size of your IPython Notebook got huge?
 No problem!
 This package will resize images in your notebook and compress them as PNG or JPEG.
 Images are only resized if